-The El Oro Property is located in one of the most significant high Grade Gold-Silver Districts in Mexico approximately 110 km west-northwest of Mexico City in the states of Mexico and Michoacán within the El Oro and Tlalpujahua mining districts.
+The El Oro Property is located in one of the most significant high grade gold-silver districts in Mexico, approximately 110 km west-northwest of Mexico City in the states of Mexico and Michoacán, and within the El Oro and Tlalpujahua mining districts.
 The district hosts 57 known veins of which at least 20 veins have past production of precious metals.
-The majority of historic gold and silver production came from two principal veins, the Veta San Rafael and the Veta Verde with historic production to date of over 8 million ounces of gold equivalent.
+Majority of historic gold and silver production came from two principal veins, the Veta San Rafael and the Veta Verde with historic production to date of over 8 million ounces of gold equivalent.
 Historic mining grades were in the range of 19 to 80 grams per tonne ("g/t") gold and between 240-800 g/t silver.
-Company personnel have identified the existence of 143 drill holes, 115 historic shafts and 44 adits on the Property.
-The Company currently holds a 70% working interest in the Property.
+Company personnel have identified the existence of 143 drill holes, 115 historic shafts and 44 adits on the El Oro Property.
+The Company currently holds a 70% working interest in the El Oro Property.

-Since 2006 the Company has completed a comprehensive exploration program that has resulted in the discovery of additional gold and silver mineralization well below the historical workings of the San Rafael Vein over a strike length of approximately 3.5 kilometers.
+Since 2006, the Company has completed a comprehensive exploration program that has resulted in discovery of additional gold and silver mineralization well below the historical workings of the San Rafael Vein over a strike length of approximately 3.5 kilometers.

-On July 27, 2012, the optionor Goldcorp S.A. de C.V. ("GoldCorp Mexico") and Desarrollos Mineros San Luis, S.A. de C.V. ("Desarrollos") confirmed that the Company had met all of its obligations for the exercise of the second option (pursuant to the Company's letter dated May 1, 2012) under the Letter Agreement dated May 5, 2006 as amended pursuant to the agreement dated February 2, 2009 and September 30, 2009.
-By way of this letter, GoldCorp Mexico and Desarrollos elected not to proceed with the Back-In Option on the Historic part of the property, but elected to maintain their 30% undivided right, title and working interest in the entire property.
+On July 27, 2012, the optionor Goldcorp S.A. de C.V. ("GoldCorp Mexico") and Desarrollos Mineros San Luis, S.A. de C.V. ("Desarrollos") confirmed that the Company had met all obligations for the exercise of the second option (pursuant to the Company's letter dated May 1, 2012) under the Letter Agreement dated May 5, 2006 as amended pursuant to the agreement dated February 2, 2009 and December 31, 2009.
+By way of this letter, GoldCorp Mexico and Desarrollos elected not to proceed with the Back-In Option on the historic part of the property, but did elect to maintain their 30% undivided right, title and working interest in the entire El Oro Property.

-On June 12, 2013, the Company signed an agreement with the municipality of El Oro that provides the Company with access and processing rights to the tailing deposits from the historic El Oro mines which contain elevated levels of both gold and silver and which management believes may have the potential to be recovered economically.
+On June 12, 2013, the Company entered into an agreement with the municipality of El Oro that provides the Company with access and processing rights to the tailing deposits from the historic El Oro mines which contain elevated levels of both gold and silver and which management believes may have the potential to be recovered economically.
 The tailings deposits are within the town site of El Oro, are easily accessible and are immediately adjacent to existing road access, as well as power and water services.

-The first stage (Phase I) allows the Company a one year period to carry out the necessary test work to ascertain recoveries and potential economic viability of a tailings reclamation and reprocessing operation, for contributions of US\$25,000 upon signing the Agreement and monthly contributions of US\$3,000 starting 30 days after signing the Agreement.
-The contributions will be used to fund Social projects for the citizens of El Oro.
+The agreement provides for contributions to the municipality of US\$25,000 upon signing and monthly contributions of US\$3,000 starting 30 days after signing.
+Contributions are to be used to fund Social projects for citizens of El Oro.
 If Candente Gold decides to enter into the processing and the reclamation phase (Phase II), then an 8% Net Profits Interest ("NPI") will be paid to the municipality during the period of operation.
 If during any months of processing, there is no NPI due then a monthly contribution of US\$3,000 will be made.
 Please also refer to news release dated June 13, 2013.